Skip to content

 Dutch Academy For Film - for a good story about Dutch cinema

 The Dutch film world has a new club.
 Dutch filmmakers can join the Dutch Academy For Film (DAFF).
-With the aim, in a nutshell, of raising the profile of Dutch film.
+With the aim, in short, of raising the profile of Dutch cinema.
 The DAFF was founded on 24 June this year following the example of similar academies in, for example, England, Sweden, Denmark and Germany.
-A press conference at the Netherlands Film Festival today was the occasion to give it more publicity.
+A press conference at the Netherlands Film Festival

 Nude is main theme at 33rd edition Netherlands Film Festival, Hoe Duur was de Suiker opening film